Client Management

 Jumping to the client from a card

 Every card shows the client name in purple near the top.
 Click it to open that client's drawer in a side panel while the follow-ups view stays in place behind it.
-Close the drawer and you are back in the same filtered list without losing your spot, so you can dip in to check client stats, review linked projects, or add notes before moving to the next follow-up.
+Close the drawer and you are back in the same filtered list without losing your spot, so you can dip in to check client insights, review linked projects, or add notes before moving to the next follow-up.

 Search across follow-ups